Festivals Of Nepal

 Buddha Jayanti Festivals Of Nepal

-Teej Festival Festivals Of Nepal
+Teej Festival of Nepal

 Teej Festival is the Hindu festival of Nepalese womanhood.
-It is held in the month of August/September.
-Dancing, singing folk songs, and every woman wearing a red color which dominates the day of the TEEJ festival in Nepal.
+It is held in August/September.
+Dancing, singing folk songs, and every woman wearing a red color, which dominates the day of the TEEJ festival in Nepal.
 The day recalls the heavenly occasion when Parvati, daughter of the Himalayas, won the hand of Lord Shiva after extended meditation and fasting.
-On the first day of Teej, her mother sends her gift, food, and sarees to their daughter’s house, and groups of women gather to feast.
-Similarly, Every woman worships Shiva (goad) to make happy and productive long life for her husband.

 Mani Rimdu Festivals In Sagarmatha